NatickYT/BetterMC/README.md

 - A Mod Pack For Minecraft Which Adds Mods To Help Performance And Features
 # Version
 - At The Moment It Is Only For Java Forge 1.8.9
-- Pack Version For 1.8.9 Is 1.0.0-pre4
+- Pack Version For 1.8.9 Is 1.0.0-pre6
-- Forge Auto-Installer
+- Forge Auto-Installer (Will Be Re-Written)
 # Windows Installation
 - Download Zip From Releases
 - Uncompress Zip
-- Open Windows_Installer_1.2.0.cmd
-- Press Install Client When Forge Window Comes Up
-- Press Space After Everything Is Installed
-- Now Your Done
+- If You Already Have The Forge 1.8.9 Version Installed Or Another BetterMC Installation For 1.8.9 Do Not Open Intaller Otherwise Setup Installer
+- If You Already Have The Forge 1.8.9 Version Installed Or Another BetterMC Installation For 1.8.9 Do Not Open Transfer Mods That Are Already There And Delete Ones Which Are Not In This Version Otherwise Load The Game Then Close The Game Then Transfer All Mods Into Your Mods Folder
+- Then You Have FInished